arielmission-space/PAOS/docs/source/user/material/index.rst

 where :math:`c` is the speed of light in a vacuum and :math:`n` is the refractive index of the dispersive medium.
 Physically, dispersion translates in a loss of kinetic energy through absorption.
-The absorption by the dispersive medium is different at different wavelengths, changing the angle of refraction of different colors of light as seen in the spectrum produced by a dispersive :ref:`prism` and in chromatic aberration of :ref:`thick lenses`.
+The absorption by the dispersive medium is different at different wavelengths, changing the angle of refraction of different colors of light as seen in the spectrum produced by a dispersive :ref:`prism` and in chromatic aberration of :ref:`thick lens`.

 This can be seen in geometric optics from Snell's law: